jbibel/Compression-Drawing/README.md

 # Compression Drawing
+*_Please note: This is more of a conceptual art project rather than an actual functional program.
+It worked for me but your mileage may vary_*

 ![Screenshot of my drawing tool Campression Drawing.
 A highly distorted crop of the painting "Ophelia" by John Everett Millais (A painting of a woman in a dress floating on her back down a stream.
 The face of the woman in the original has a heavly look of sadness and emptyness).
 This altered version in the app has her face painted over with a smiley face](/readme-files/screenshots/hello.png)

 Compression Drawing is a drawing tool that explores JPEG compression artifacts and recursive image processing.<br>